SP patriarch Mulayam Singh Yadav dies at 82 | Politics

 Just as another comment, back in 2014 at a rally, triggered outrage when he spoke against the death sentence for rapists, saying “boys make mistakes”.
 And then, there was his advocacy of the idea that India, Pakistan and Bangladesh should form a confederation.

-Yadav, who took part in student union agitations and briefly taught at an inter college after getting a Political Science degree, first became an MLA in 1967.

-During his second term as MLA from the same constituency, Indira Gandhi declared Emergency and Yadav was sent to jail, like many opposition leaders.
+During his second term as MLA, Indira Gandhi declared Emergency and Yadav was sent to jail, like many opposition leaders.

-Back in the ring after the 1975-77 Emergency, Yadav became the state president of the Lok Dal.
-When the party split, he headed one faction of the state unit.

-Yadav was leader of Opposition in the UP Legislative Council and then in the state assembly, before becoming the chief minister in 1989 with the BJP extending outside support to his Janata Dal government.
+Yadav was leader of Opposition in the UP Legislative Council and then in the state assembly, before becoming the chief minister for the first time in 1989 with the BJP extending outside support to his Janata Dal government.

 The SP leader then moved to the national stage, being elected to the Lok Sabha in 1996 from Mainpuri.

-But he ended up becoming the defence minister in the United Front government headed by H D Deve Gowda and the Sukhoi fighter jet deal with Russia was finalised during his term.
-Years later, he would be part of short-lived coalition of Janata Parivar parties that hoped to fight the 2015 Assembly elections in Bihar together.

-In 2003, Yadav became Uttar Pradesh chief minister for the third time after the collapse of a short-lived BSP-BJP coalition government.

-In 2012, the SP was again in a position to form the Uttar Pradesh government.
+The SP was again in a position to form the Uttar Pradesh government in 2012.
 But the senior Yadav stepped aside so that his son Akhilesh could become the state’s youngest CM at 38.

-But squabbling in the party and the family led to a coup of sorts by Akhilesh Yadav in 2017.
-Akhilesh, the son from his first wife Malti Devi - he later married Sadhna Gupta - was at loggerheads with the old guard that included uncle Shivpal Singh Yadav.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)